 My lack of confidence was also a story I told myself and used as a form of self-protection.
 It was easy to hide behind so I didn’t have to push myself out of my comfort zone.
 When things went well, I put it down to luck and everything else, I blamed on low self-esteem.

 It was only when I realised that confidence is something I could control, that I decided to do something about it.
-I started to recognise confidence isn’t something you’re born with, it’s something we need to develop.
+I started to recognise confidence isn’t something you’re born with, it’s something we need to develop and there are ways to boost it.
 Confidence is essentially a muscle that we grow and build upon.

 There’s a reason why affirmation cards are so popular and that’s because they work.
 Positive affirmations help retrain our brain away from negative self-talk to thinking better about ourselves.
 There are lots of cards available online or write your own and put them somewhere you’ll see them regularly like your bathroom mirror or front door.